Brian and Ed Krassenstein: Twitter / X

 Following their Twitter bans, the Krassenstein brothers reported that they were approached by pro-Trump conspiracy theorist Jacob Wohl, who had also been banned from the platform.
 Wohl reportedly proposed that they join forces to combat what he described as internet censorship.
 In a post on his personal Instagram account, Wohl claimed that he had intentionally purchased fake followers for the Krassensteins in an effort to get their accounts suspended from Twitter.

 After Twitter banned Brian and Ed, Brian's wife Heidi joined Twitter as "Mrs. Krassenstein".
 Despite speculation that her account was a front for Brian or Ed, Heidi told The Daily Beast that she was running the account herself.
 Heidi quit Twitter in November 2020, following the general projection of Joe Biden as the winner of the presidential election.

-In December 2022, after Elon Musk took over, several former Twitter employees who quit the company after Musk's takeover encouraged the Krassensteins to email Ella Irwin, Musk's new head of Trust and Safety, to see about getting their accounts back.
+In December 2022, after Elon Musk purchased Twitter, several former Twitter employees who quit the company after Musk's takeover encouraged the Krassensteins to email Ella Irwin, Musk's new head of Trust and Safety, to see about getting their accounts back.
 Within an hour they had their accounts reinstated, according to Brian.

-Elon Musk began following the Krassensteins on X (formerly Twitter) and regularly engaged with them in political discussions on various topics, including diversity, equity, and inclusion (DEI), and George Soros.
+Elon Musk began following the Krassensteins on the platform, which he renamed X, and regularly engaged with them in political discussions on various topics, including diversity, equity, and inclusion (DEI), and George Soros.
 In one instance, Musk proposed the idea of hosting an X Space, where he, the Krassensteins and Alex Soros, son of billionaire George Soros, would debate on various topics.
 Musk’s discussions with the Krassensteins also ventured into lighter, more personal territory.
 During one interaction, Ed Krassenstein baited Musk into revealing his weight amid discussions about a potential cage fight with Mark Zuckerberg.

 When X implemented its ad-revenue sharing program, the Krassensteins emerged as prominent recipients.
 This initiative, introduced by Elon Musk, was designed to reward content creators based on their engagement and follower count on the platform.

 In September 2025, Vice President JD Vance replied to Brian Krassenstein on X (formerly Twitter) after Krassenstein criticized a U.S. airstrike that destroyed a Venezuelan boat the Trump administration said was carrying drugs for the Tren de Aragua gang.
 When Krassenstein wrote that killing foreign civilians without due process amounted to a war crime, Vance responded, “I don’t give a shit what you call it,” an exchange that drew media attention.